claralimasilva/Brazilian-Folktales-App/README.md

 Interactive web application for reading Brazilian folk tales with complete gamification system through achievements and rankings.
 Built with Flask featuring responsive interface and SQLite database.

+This project was developed as part of an extension scholarship from PREX (Pro-Reitoria de Extensão da Universidade Federal do Ceará) at Casa de Cultura Britânica.
+Its main goal is to help users learn English through interactive reading of Brazilian folktales, using gamification and ranking systems.

 ## **Main Features**

 ### **Reading System**